Parramatta City Centre Local Infrastructure Contributions Plan

 The increases are consistent with Department of Planning, Industry and Environment’s criteria for increasing a levy above 1 per cent.

-Rates are being increased to help fund the additional infrastructure generated by new development anticipated under the Parramatta CBD Planning Proposal.
+Rates are being increased to help fund the additional infrastructure generated by new development anticipated under the Parramatta City Centre LEP.
 The Draft Plan’s proposed contribution rates have regard to:

 - Development feasibility – to ensure development remains feasible.